- Applying to study

 Sometimes serious misadventure, accident or extenuating circumstances may mean you cannot attend your final exam at the scheduled date and time.
 Depending on the circumstances, you may be eligible for a deferred exam, and be permitted to sit your final exam at a later scheduled time.

-Deferred exams generally take place a few weeks after the final exams, and are held on Parramatta campus (South) only, unless otherwise advised.
+Deferred exams generally take place a few weeks after the final exams, will be held online, until further notice.

 Note: If you are approved for a deferred exam and you are in your final session, you will not be eligible to graduate at the forthcoming graduation ceremonies.